Catholic High tennis coach killed in crash Monday afternoon

 According to Louisiana State Police, the wreck happened around 4 p.m.
 Monday along LA 307 in Lafourche Parish.

 Kyle Jackson, 31, died in the crash.
-Jackson spent years at Catholic High School, where he worked as the males' tennis coach.
+Jackson spent years at Catholic High School, where he worked as the tennis coach.

+The CHS family is heartbroken to hear of the loss of Kyle Jackson '07.
+Kyle served as head coach of the tennis team, leading the team to four state championship titles.
+He also served as the President of the CHS Alumni Board of Directors.
+He will be greatly missed. pic.twitter.com/JTR5XKAJLF— Catholic High School (@CHS_BR) May 4, 2021

 Investigators said Jackson apparently overcorrected his vehicle at a curve in the road, veered off the highway and struck a tree.
 Jackson was wearing a seatbelt at the time, but he died at the scene.